 Students whose behaviour has led to them being given more than a set number of consequence points will be reviewed by their Head of Year and placed on an appropriate Behaviour Report.
+These reports are digital and can be accessed via Sims or Edulink.
 Behaviour Reports require students to get subject teachers in every lesson to account for their behaviour in a particular focus area and then report on a daily basis to a member of staff, be it their Form Tutor, Head of Year or a member of the SLT depending on the seriousness of the behaviour problem.

 Students who are persistently late to school/lessons or who have truanted will be placed on an attendance report.
+These reports are digital and can be accessed via Sims or Edulink.
 Attendance report require students to get subject teachers/form tutors in every lesson/form time to account for their punctuality or attendance.
 This report will be checked on a daily basis by a member of staff, be it their Form Tutor, Head of Year or a member of the SLT depending on the seriousness of the behaviour problem.